 Ten years previously, in the winter of 1878, the British Captain E. L. Durand had undertaken tentative explorations among the enigmatic and extensive ’Ali grave mounds on the small island of Bahrain in the Persian Gulf.
 Theodore, no doubt having read Durand’s work and perhaps even having seen the inscription, was curious about various long-standing theories and Classical references that seemed to link Bahrain with the Phoenicians, and in turn to the movement of early peoples around the Eastern Mediterranean.
 There were other associations for the couple.
 Mabel shared the contemporary curiosity for Biblical associations (which was to develop later into a form of fundamentalism), and the Phoenicians, mentioned in the Bible, had links with Solomon.
 A reference to the ‘Queen of Sheba’, and her connections with the territory of ‘Sabæa’, appears for the first time in the couple’s papers.

-Theodore and Mabel accordingly made for the Persian Gulf, via Aden and India, with the idea of passing their 1889 season investigating on Bahrain.
+No doubt with his copy of the Periplus appropriately marked up, Theodore and Mabel accordingly made for the Persian Gulf, via Aden and India, with the idea of passing their 1889 season investigating on Bahrain.
 The summer of 1888 was taken up, as usual, with Theodore conducting a busy schedule of talks and lectures, as well as a non-stop programme of article-writing and publishing.
 Late summer was the time for extended holidays in Ireland and northern England, seeing family and friends, and so it was not until after Christmas 1888 that Theodore and Mabel had everything in place to leave London for Bahrain.
-Through Suez, and changing at Aden, they reached Bombay after three weeks and immediately left for Karachi and a cruise up the eastern side of the Persian Gulf, after making a brief halt at Muscat before crossing to Bushire, arriving there on 1 February 1889.
+Through Suez, and changing at Aden, they arrived at Bombay after a journey of three weeks and immediately left for Karachi and a cruise up the eastern side of the Persian Gulf, after making a brief halt at Muscat before crossing to Bushire, arriving there on 1 February 1889.

 From there they crossed the Gulf once more to reach Bahrain and begin excavating.
 In fact the couple spent only two weeks on the island – digging amongst the hundreds of mounds at ’Ali, making one or two exploratory tours, and entertaining the local dignitaries.
 Theodore’s finds (now in the British Museum) were modest and it soon occurred to him that he was wasting his season.
 By the end of February 1889 the couple are leaving again for Bushire, Mabel adding in her diary: ‘having passed 40 days and 40 nights of our precious time on the sea, we then and there made up our minds to return over land…’